Guseyn/EHTML/README.md

   </html>
   ```

-  and as you can see, we have three `e-html` tags there.
+  and as you can see, we have three `e-html` tags here.
 And each of them refers to some html file which contains some part of the `article.hmtl`.
 This tag has only one custom attribute `data-src`, which tells us where exactly the file that we want to include is served.

   And for example, `first.html` would look something like this